fluffywaffles/sisyphus/readme.md

 # Sisyphus
 is a testing framework.
-Code, test, repeat.
-Onerous, to be sure.
+Code, test, fail, repeat.
 Like rolling a boulder up a hill.

 Test suites...
 - Are arrays of assertions